Introduction

 As kids go through belt levels they see tangible proof of their progress.
 Each new technique learned and belt earned reinforces their belief in themselves.

 Martial arts teaches perseverance.
-Whether it’s mastering a difficult move or breaking a board, kids learn that effort equals success and that boosts self esteem.
+Whether it’s mastering a difficult move or breaking a board, kids learn that effort equals success and that boosts self-esteem.

 Knowing how to defend themselves gives a sense of security.
 When kids feel physically capable they carry themselves with more confidence in social and school settings.